 💕 Disclosure: This post may contain affiliate links at no cost to you.
 It means I get a commission if you decide to purchase through my links.
 Thank you for your support.

-The Montessori method offers a very reasonable way to organise your child’s play area by rotating and replacing toys and activities on a regular basis.
+The Montessori method offers a very reasonable way to organize your child’s play area by rotating and replacing toys and activities on a regular basis.
 However, there are a lot of aspects that come into place when considering what is important for a child’s development and how to make their playtime most effective.

 Here are some tips to help to boost your child’s imagination and general development.

-Child’s play area should have a lot of choices to allow children to focus on artistic pursuits:
+The child’s play area should have a lot of choices to allow children to focus on artistic pursuits:

 1 An area for drawing and crafting

 4 A dress-up area (a wardrobe hanging with costumes)